britecharts/britecharts/CONTRIBUTING.md

 1. Write a failing test for the API accessor or the feature you want to add
 1. On a new terminal, run ``npm run test``
 1. Check that the test fails
-1. Write the code that would make that test pass on the chart located in ``/src/charts/``
+1. Write the code that would make that test pass on the chart located in ``/src/charts/``.
+Please follow our code [styleguide][styleguide].
 1. Make the test pass by writing the less amount of code
 1. Refactor until you get a nice and clean code
 1. Add/update the JSDoc comments so that the proper documentation gets generated when you run ``npm run docs``